mar-vic/naufip-web/content/articles/activities/second_workshop_report.md

-Title: Report From Our Second Workshop
+Title: Naturalism Between Epistemology and Ethics
+type: workshop report
 Date: 2020-09-23 17:15
 slug: second_workshop_report
 summary: Our second workshop has taken the place on thursday the 17th of september 2020.
 The workshop centered around the questions of naturalism in epistemology and ethics, more specifically of naturalistic positions on their intersections.
 We bring you a short report from the event.
 lang: en
-gallery: second_workshop
+gallery: {photo}druhy_workshop
+image: {photo}teasers/druhy_workshop.jpg

 The second in our series of workshops has taken the place on thursday the 17th of september 2020.
 Workshop was dedicated to the questions of naturalism in